anqiwang0827/data-512-a2/README.md

 The population data is from Population Research Bureau website.http://www.prb.org/DataFinder/Topic/Rankings.aspx?ind=14.
 The population dataset can be downloaded as 'Population Mid-2015.csv' and used in latter analysis.
 The dataset has 21 rows (210 countries in total) and 5 variables: Location,  Location Type, TimeFrame, DataType and Data.
 'Location' is the country name.
 'Location Type' is always 'Country'.'
 TimeFrame' is 'Mid-2015'.
 Data Type is 'Number'.
 And 'Data' is the country population.
 We will extract only country name sand population variables for analysis.

+License of the source data:
+Population Reserach Bureau copyright

 And for Wikipedia articles, I used a machine learning algorithm 'ORES' (Objective revision Evaluation service) to evaluate the quality of each article.
 ORES reads article revision id as an input and it will output a quality score  and probabilities the the article's predicted quality for each article.
 I extracted only the predicted quality score for analysis.